gopasspw/gopass/docs/commands/mounts.md

-# `mount` commands
+# `mounts` commands

-The `mount` commands allow managing mounted substores.
+The `mounts` commands allow managing mounted substores.
 This is one of the distinctive core features of `gopass` and we aim making working with substores as seamless as possible.